nanoporetech/read_until_api/README.md

 `/Applications/MinKNOW.app/Contents/Resources/ont-python/bin/python` on OSX
 and `C:\Program Files\OxfordNanopore\MinKNOW\ont-python\python.exe` on Windows).

-Installation of the package into other python environments is currently unsupported.
+Installation of the package into other python environments is supported.
+The project contains everything it needs to communicate with MinKNOW over a network.
 An example installation process for Ubuntu including installing additional python modules can be found in [Ubuntu Install](./INSTALL.md).

 Two demonstration programs are provided (and are installed into